essagl/tuya-spring-boot-aircal-heat-pump-adapter/README.md

 You need a docker installation on the machine that runs the heatpump adapter app to run the stack.

 After the services are started, the setup page can be accessed at the [http://localhost:8080](http://localhost:8080).
-Grafana Frontend ath Port 3000.
+Grafana Frontend at Port 3000.
 A default dashboard configuration is provided in the grafana directory which can be used after the influxdb datasource is configured to read data from the influxdb database.